bharath12b5/mvn-linux/Building-Fluentd.md

     export PATH=/home/<USER>/.gem/ruby/bin:$PATH
     ```
     Where `<USER>` is the standard user you are logged in as.
-4. Build & install the fluentd gem and dependencies
+4. Build & install the latest stable fluentd gem and dependencies

     Fluentd is a gem based product, so the rubygem install process will automatically build the necessary native parts
     ```shell